24 minute read

 As we enter the Age of Agentic AI, this principle becomes increasingly critical.
 AI systems are, by their very nature, generators of partial information.
 They provide outputs based on training data that is necessarily incomplete, biased, and historically contingent.

-The danger isn’t that AI provides wrong answers—that would be manageable.
+The danger isn’t really that AI provides wrong answers—that would be manageable.
 The danger is that AI provides partial information that feels complete, triggering our pattern-completion mechanisms to construct elaborate, confident, but incorrect mental models about reality.

 The Bridge Between Eastern and Western Wisdom